yulonglim/tp/docs/UserGuide.md

 In this user guide, you will find step-by-step instructions on how you can install TeachBook and guide on how to use all of its features.

+## What is TeachBook?

+TeachBook is a **desktop app for primary and secondary school teachers to manage student contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is targeted towards teachers who can type fast.
+It allows teachers to store and organise contacts related to their students into different classes.
+On top of that, teachers can tag the class role of the student.

 ## How to use this guide?